How to embed a live web page into your project

 Squirrel’s new Web View component (WVC) has not one, not two, but three main uses.
-First and foremost, it allows you to embed web content into your Squirrel project; secondly, multiple people can work on one project at the same time; and thirdly, you can create reusable components that can be used in multiple projects.
+First and foremost, it allows you to embed an interactive web page into your Squirrel project and secondly, multiple people can work on one project at the same time; and thirdly, you can create reusable components that can be used in multiple projects.

-In this blog, we’ll focus on how the WVC can be used for embedding a live web page into your project and we also recommend you take a look at Donald McCormick’s video Spotlight: Web View Component.
+In this blog, we’ll explain how to embed a live web page into your project.
+We also recommend you take a look at Donald McCormick’s video Spotlight: Web View Component.
 We’ll explore the other two uses in a separate blog called “How to embed one Squirrel project within another.”

 How does it work?